Five Budgeting Tips During Unemployment

 Before using savings or home equity, determine how much money you need to survive for the next six months.
 Subtract your expected income to figure out how much of your savings or equity you will need to access.

 Existing savings are the preferred choice for covering expenses.
 However, if you have no savings, you may be able to get a home equity release loan.
 Equity is the value of your property that you own after subtracting your remaining home loan.
-A home equity release loan often comes with lower interest rates compared to other loans as you are using a portion of your home as collateral.
+Find more about equity here: www.hsbc.co.uk/mortgages/what-is-home-equity/

 As you continue your job search or wait for your temporary furlough to end, closely monitor your spending.
 If you are careful with your money, you should be able to cope with unemployment.